Edna Imade

-Edna Imade (born 5 October 2000) is a Nigerian professional footballer who plays as a forward for Liga F club Real Sociedad, on loan from Frauen-Bundesliga club Bayern Munich.
+Edna Imade (born 5 October 2000) is a professional footballer who plays as a forward for Frauen-Bundesliga club Bayern Munich.
+Born to Nigerian parents in Morocco, she plays for the Spain national team.

 Club career

-In summer 2025, Imade signed a 4-years contract with Bayern Munich who then loaned her to Real Sociedad for the 2025–26 season.
+In the summer of 2025, Imade signed a four-year contract with Bayern Munich who then loaned her to Liga F club Real Sociedad for the 2025–26 season.
+After Imade scored eleven goals in twelve matches, she was prematurely recalled to Bayern in January 2026.

+International career

+Originally a Nigerian citizen, Imade became Moroccan by naturalization on 19 November 2025.
+Two days later, she was called up to the Morocco national team.
+She made her debut on 28 November 2025.